 New Hope is a medium-sized city located in the state of Minnesota.
 With a population of 21,032 people and five constituent neighborhoods, New Hope is the 52nd largest community in Minnesota.

-New Hope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, New Hope isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Hope are a mix of both white- and blue-collar jobs.
 Overall, New Hope is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in New Hope who work in office and administrative support (12.85%), sales jobs (9.98%), and management occupations (8.71%).

 Also of interest is that New Hope has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of New Hope citizens is substantially higher than the typical US community, as 33.10% of adults in New Hope have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of New Hope citizens is substantially higher than the typical US community, as 33.10% of adults in New Hope have at least a bachelor's degree.

 The per capita income in New Hope in 2010 was $28,477, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $113,908 for a family of four.
 However, New Hope contains both very wealthy and poor people as well.

 New Hope is an extremely ethnically-diverse city.
 The people who call New Hope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hope residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Hope include Norwegian, Irish, Swedish, and English.

 In addition, New Hope has a lot of people living here who were born outside of the US (15.02%).

 The most common language spoken in New Hope is English.
 Other important languages spoken here include Spanish and African languages.